PennRobotics/PennRobotics/README.md

 This is a personal Github account (ROBO '17).

-I’m currently working on software for hardware debuggers.
+My current career focus is software for hardware debuggers.

 <br/>